RyhnKaffson/ComputationalPhysics/README.md

 - `rhs_pend.m`
   - The RHS function for the simple pendulum.

-## Lecture 4

-Solving the diffusion equation.
+## Week 4: 1D Diffusion

 - `diffusion_ftcs.m`
-  - Solves the 1-D diffusion equation for an initial spike profile with Dirichlet conditions using FTCS, in a matrix formulation.
+  - Solves the 1D diffusion equation for an initial spike profile with Dirichlet conditions using FTCS, in a matrix formulation.

-## Lecture 5
+## Week 5: 1D Advection

-- `advection_ftcs.m`
+- `advection.m`
-  - Solves the advection problem for a Gaussian pulse intial condition.
+  - Solves the advection problem for a Gaussian pulse intial condition using the FTCS or Lax method.

-- `diffusion_ftcs_n.m`
-  - Solves the 1-D diffusion equation for an initial spike profile with Neumann conditions using FTCS, in a matrix formulation.
+## Week 6: